makrai/notes/faruqui16-repeval-problem-with-wordsim.md

 # 1 Introduction

 * The origin of word similarity tasks
-  * Rubenstein and Goodenough (1965) who constructed a list of 65 word pairs with annotations of human similarity judgment.
-They created this dataset to validate the veracity of the distributional hypothesis (Harris, 1954)
+  * Rubenstein and Goodenough (1965) constructed a list of 65 word pairs with annotations of human similarity judgment to validate the veracity of the distributional hypothesis (Harris, 1954)
   * They found a positive correlation between contextual similarity and human-annotated similarity of word pairs

 # 2 Problems